-Malingering, Symptom Validity Testing, Faking good, and Fantasy proneness.
+Malingering, Symptom Validity Testing, Faking good, Faking bad, and Fantasy proneness.

-At the end of this practical students:
+At the end of this practical, students:

-- are able to apply these tests, score them, and summarize the results; - are able to present the results in the form of a patient vignette/grand round.
+- can apply these tests, score them, and summarize the results; - can present the results in the form of a patient vignette/grand round.